Is your move to France actually ready?

 The first assumption is that preparation means memorizing answers to a fixed question list.
 Because the French naturalization interview has no published question bank, this approach does not work.
 Memorizing a definition of laicite is less useful than understanding it well enough to explain it in your own words, in French, in response to a question you did not anticipate.
 Preparation for the French civic assessment means understanding concepts, not rehearsing specific answers.

 The second assumption is that civic values are assessed separately from language and integration.
-In the U.S. system, you can pass the civics test even if your English is minimal, because the test is written and uses standardized language.
+That holds less well than Americans expect: the U.S. civics test is an oral test that a USCIS officer administers during the naturalization interview, not a written paper taken on its own.
 In France, civic knowledge is demonstrated through spoken French.
-If you cannot explain what laicite means in a fluent B1 conversation, your civic knowledge effectively does not register for the officer's assessment, regardless of what you actually know.
+If you cannot explain what laicite means in a fluent B2 conversation, your civic knowledge effectively does not register for the officer's assessment, regardless of what you actually know.
 The two assessments reinforce each other.

 What we see most often: Americans who know French republican values well, because they have been living in France for five or more years, but who underperform on the civic component because they are not prepared to articulate that knowledge conversationally in French under interview conditions.
 Practicing spoken explanations of core concepts, not just reading about them, makes a measurable difference.